smartheim/ui-maintenance/README.md

 SPAs require most libraries and interfaces to be loaded and initialized during startup, although only a fraction is used on every rendered page.
-Angular loads over 1 MB of Javascript which needs to be parsed.

 Paper UI therefore suffered from feeling unresponsive in certain situations and is hard to extend.

-## Architecture and used technology
+## New approach: Architecture and used technology

-This new approch uses Web components (v1) and static html pages.
+This new approch uses Web components (v1), static html pages, progressive enhancement and progressive webapps (PWA) technologies like advanced caching.

 Web components allow to define own html tags like "oh-binding-doc".
 Such an "oh-binding-doc" custom component for example would load and display the documentation for a given binding: